PET HEALTH

 Quick Tips on Giving Your Dog Pain Medicine

-• Remember that every dog’s medical history is different, and even medicines safe for dogs might not be the right choice for your dog.
-As a result, it's important to consult with your vet before giving your pet any type of medication
+• Every dog’s medical history is different, and even medications that are considered safe for dogs might not be the right choice for your pup.
+Work with your vet to find the best pain medication for their specific needs.

-• Over-the-counter (OTC) nonsteroidal anti-inflammatory drugs (NSAIDs) for humans, such as aspirin, ibuprofen, and naproxen, can be toxic to dogs.
-Giving your dog these medicines can cause side effects such as gastrointestinal (GI) ulcers, severe bleeding, and even kidney or liver failure.
+• Over-the-counter (OTC) medications for humans, including aspirin, ibuprofen, and naproxen, can be toxic to dogs.
+These meds can cause side effects, including gastrointestinal (GI) ulcers, severe bleeding, and even kidney or liver failure.1

-• Even if a vet has prescribed pain medication for your pet, it’s best to check before giving the prescription to your dog for different pain.
+• Even if a vet has prescribed pain medication for your pet, always double-check with your vet before giving the same prescription to your dog for a new type of pain.

 How To Know if Your Dog Is in Pain